 I use Dr. Bronner’s castile soap because it is organic and easy to find.
-My local Walmart and Target carry it.
+My local grocery store carries it.
 You can get it in a variety of scents as well.
 One of my favorites is Sweet Almond.
 I love mixing orange essential oil and lavender with the sweet almond soap.
 It makes a light and invigorating scent that is wonderful for a body wash as well!

 If you are worried about the high pH of castile soap, I think you’ll find this article by Lisa Bronner, the daughter of Dr. Bronner, extremely helpful.

 You can also get (very affordable) castile soap at my ingredient shop of choice, Mountain Rose Herbs.
 You’ll have to add your scents through essential oils because their’s is plain.